Employment-Based Immigrant Visa

 - Form DS-260, Immigrant Visa and Alien Registration Application.

 - Preview a sample DS-260 (6.4MB).

 - Two (2) 2x2 photographs.
 See the required photo format explained in Photograph Requirements.

 - Civil Documents for the applicant.
 See Documents the Applicant Must Submit for more specific information about documentation requirements, including information on which documents may need to be translated.
 The consular officer may ask for more information during your visa interview.
-If not already submitted to the NVC, bring clear, legible photocopies of civil documents, such as birth and marriage certificates, and any required translations to your immigrant visa interview.
+Bring your original civil documents such as birth and marriage certificates, as well as legible photocopies of the documents, and any required translations to your immigrant visa interview.
 Original documents and translations can then be returned to you.

 - Financial Support – At your immigrant visa interview, you must demonstrate to the consular officer that you will not become a public charge in the United States.
 (NOTE: For applicants where a U.S. citizen or lawful permanent resident (LPR) relative filed the Form I-140 petition or where such a relative has a significant ownership interest in the entity that filed the petition, that relative must complete Form I-864, Affidavit of Support Under Section 213A of the Act, on behalf of the applicant.)